Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Due to increased ingestion of fluids and urination, sodium levels can drop, causing hyponatremia.
 This condition can lead to symptoms like confusion, drowsiness and vomiting.

-What to do: The psychiatric disorder should be well-managed under the direction of a psychiatrist.
+How to treat: The psychiatric disorder should be well-managed under the direction of a psychiatrist.
 He or she may prescribe medications like antipsychotics, antidepressants or antidepressants.

 12. Medication